Pan-Fried King George Whiting Fillets with Mushrooms & Asparagus

 Place fish on plates, top with mushroom and asparagus and sprinkle herb mixture over the top.

-If asparagus spears are thick and woody, snap off and discard the bottom section and use a potato peeler to peel the spears; if they are thin, you may only need to cut off the very end and not need to peel them.
+If asparagus is thick and woody, discard the woody bottom section and peel the spears with a potato peeler.
 Toast almond flakes in a dry frying pan for a couple of minutes, tossing gently to prevent them burning, or under a griller (but watch them closely).